nuwainfo/ffl/README.md

 > **Note:** Standard CLI tools like `curl` or `wget` use HTTPS only (Relay mode).
 If you want P2P speed on the receiving CLI, use `ffl` to download.

-> Tip: If using `wget`, add `--content-disposition` to save with the correct filename.
+> 💡Tip: Use `curl -JLO` or `wget --content-disposition` to automatically save with the correct filename.

 ### 🔁 Receive using `ffl`